 Some babies cry and seem unsettled around the time of a feed.
-If you're breastfeeding, you may find that improving your baby's positioning and attachment helps them settle.
-You can go to a breastfeeding drop-in group and ask for help if there's one available in your local area.
+If you're breastfeeding, you may find that improving your baby's position and attachment may help.
+COntact your local breast feeding group/counsellor for advice.

-Crying during feeds can sometimes be a symptom of reflux, a common condition where babies bring back milk after feeds.
+Crying during feeds can sometimes be a symptom of reflux, which is a common condition where babies bring back milk after feeds.
 Speak to your health visitor or GP for more information and advice.

 If your baby cries constantly

 There are several reasons that can cause a baby to cry excessively.
-It can be exhausting if you have tried everything and nothing seems to comfort your baby.
+It can be exhausting if you have tried everything and nothing seems to work.

 Excessive crying could be a sign that your baby has colic.
-Everyone agrees that colic exists, but nobody knows what causes it.
-Some doctors think it's a kind of stomach cramp.
-The crying sounds miserable and distressed, and stops for a moment or two, then starts up again, which suggests it could be caused by waves of stomach pain.
-The crying can go on for some hours.
-There may be little you can do except try to comfort your baby and wait for the crying to pass.
+The crying sounds painful and distressed.
+It can stop for a while then start up again which may be stomach pain.
+The crying can go on for hours and there might not be much you can do to help and comfort your baby apart from wait for the crying to stop.

 Crying and illness

-If your baby's crying constantly and you cannot console or distract them, or the cry does not sound like their normal cry, it can be a sign they're ill.
-Or they may be ill if they're crying and have other symptoms, such as a high temperature.
+If your little one is crying constantly and you cannot console them, or the cry sounds different to normal, it could be a sign that they're ill.
 If this is the case, contact your health visitor or GP.

 Call 999 and ask for an ambulance if your baby:

-- Has blue, mottled, ashen (grey) or very pale skin
+- Has blue, mottled or very pale skin

-- Breathes rapidly or makes a throaty noise while breathing, or seems to be working hard to Breathe, perhaps sucking in their stomach under their ribcage
+- Breathes rapidly or makes a throaty noise while breathing or seems to be working hard to breathe

 - Has a spotty purple-red rash anywhere on the body – this could be a sign of meningitis